A Confidential Computing Transparency Framework for a Comprehensive Trust Chain: Introduction

-To provide Confidential Computing, a TEE must be \emph{attestable} \cite{confidential2022terminology}.
-In the realm of Confidential Computing, attestation refers to gaining information about the authenticity, integrity and certain runtime properties of a TEE through validating a hardware-signed attestation.
-The attestation evidence contains relevant measurements of the Trusted Computing Base (TCB) \cite{confidential2022terminology}, which is the collection of firmware and software that the security of a system depends on \cite{latham1986orangebook}.
+A fundamental challenge in Confidential Computing is that it requires a certain level of user trust. \textit{Attestation}, a key feature of Confidential Computing \cite{confidential2022terminology}, provides information about the authenticity, integrity, and certain runtime properties of a TEE through validating evidence signed by the hardware.
+The evidence contains relevant measurements of the Trusted Computing Base (TCB) \cite{confidential2022terminology}, which is the collection of firmware and software that the security of a system depends on \cite{latham1986orangebook}.
 However, while attestation verifies that the intended software is running on an intended TEE, it does not guarantee the absence of vulnerabilities or backdoors within a Confidential Computing system.
-Therefore, unless the user builds and installs the entire software stack that runs on top of the TEE by themselves, and the hardware is correct and reviewable, attestation alone does not provide enough evidence to the user that they can trust a Confidential Computing system (\S\ref{sec:transparency-requirement}).
+Therefore, unless the user builds and installs the entire software stack that runs on top of the TEE by themselves, and the hardware is correct and reviewable, attestation alone does not provide enough evidence to the user to trust a Confidential Computing system (\S\ref{sec:transparency-requirement}).

-To address this trust gap, TEE providers are progressively adopting transparency measures.
-Critical software components are increasingly open-source, including AMD SEV firmware \cite{amdfirmware}, Intel TDX modules \cite{inteltdxmodule}, and ARM Trusted Firmware \cite{armtrustedfirmware}.
-The AWS Nitro architecture also underwent a recent audit, the findings of which have been made public \cite{awsaudit1, awsaudit2}.
-While open-source code and professional audits contribute to reduced need for user trust, they are not sufficient on their own.
-Additional transparency mechanisms are essential to hold those who write or review the source code accountable.
-These mechanisms should also allow users to practically verify that a specific version of a piece of software source code matches its corresponding binary.
-Such transparency mechanisms provide users with information about trustworthiness of a binary.
-Attestation can serve as the final link in the trust chain, allowing users to verify that the trusted binary runs on a certain machine.